All Episodes

 So it had to be somebody was picking winners and losers.

-It was the government or banks, or somebody was choosing who was going to do well.
+It was the government or banks or somebody was choosing who was going to do well.

 It's not merit.

-It never is, as far as the left is concerned.
+It never is as far as the left is concerned.

-And so it it took hold among many people on the left that there was no legitimacy in wealth.
+And so it took hold among many people on the left that there was no legitimacy in wealth.

 That rich people were screwing somebody.